pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

     }
 ```
-Now that we have our references to the database how do we get the data?
+Now that we have our references to the database, how do we get the data?

 ### Firebase Queries
-Firebase has an event base query system which allows you to setup listeners for certian events.
-For our use case we are going to listen for the ``` child_added``` event.
-For a complete list of events see firebase's api documentation.
+Firebase has an event base query system which allows you to setup listeners for certain events.
+For our use case, we are going to listen for the ``` child_added``` event.
+For a complete list of events, see Firebase's API documentation.

-Lets add the query to the constructor of our data service class.
+Let's add the query to the constructor of our data service class.
 ```
 import {Injectable] from '@angular/core';